axelvaldez/radical-companies/_posts/model/2023-03-11-the-radical-foundation-house.markdown

     </div>
    </li>
    <li>
-    MEANING and BELONGING were the axis of the &lsquo;roof,&rsquo;
+    MEANING and BELONGING are the axis of the &lsquo;roof,&rsquo;
     <div class="_center">
      <img
       style="width:70%; "